jlord/sheetsee-cache/to-do.md

 # Sheetsee To-Do List

 ### MAPS
-- Pull out customization elements
--- Popup Content
--- GeoJSON Content
+- Popup Content, I guess needs to just all be pulled out.
+Don't see another way?
+- GeoJSON Content can be fed in the needed info but users are limited to three items, not ideal.
 -- Create a variable on index page and pass it in.
 -- Make fit bounds work